xenushka/caution-website/_posts/2025-09-29-verifiable-compute.md

 In short, there are currently no solutions offering full transparency and elimination of single points of failure in the market.

-## “Cautiously” building the next generation of verifiable vompute
+## “Cautiously” building the next generation of verifiable compute

 Our team has chosen a no-compromise approach to solving this problem by building a cloud hosting platform, **Caution**, that: